IntelliBridge/Falcon-IaC/ReadME.md

 Please note that this will permanently remove the resources created by this configuration.

-## Additional Notes

-Here are some additional considerations:

-- **AWS Credentials:** Ensure that your AWS credentials are properly configured and accessible to Terraform.
-Protect sensitive information and credentials as best practice.

-- **Sensitive Data:** The initial Jenkins admin password is sensitive and should be treated with care.
-Ensure it's securely stored and accessed.

-- **Customization:** This README provides a basic overview of the Terraform configuration.
-Depending on your specific requirements and security practices, consider further customization and enhancements.

 For more detailed documentation, advanced customization options, and in-depth information, refer to the [Terraform documentation](https://www.terraform.io/docs/index.html) and the official [AWS documentation](https://aws.amazon.com/documentation/).